 Today, it is quiet.

-Travis and the boys have gone to Stone Mountain, and the deep spirit part of me is asking for some real quiet.
+I am the only one home, and the deep spirit part of me is asking for some real quiet.

 There are no Hallmark mini-series episodes today (I know, judge me).